Intern - Horticulture Assistant

 - Maintains existing garden features

-- Educates garden visitors and customers on water-wise principles and water conservation programs
+- Educates garden visitors on water-wise principles and Aurora's water conservation programs

 - Performs additional duties as assigned